 Ending a council house tenancy after a relative has died

-We are here to offer you our support and any advice during this difficult time.
+We are here to offer you our support and advice during this difficult time.

 If you are a family member and were living with the tenant when they died, you may be entitled to inherit the tenancy, subject to certain conditions.
 This is known in law as succession.
-If you think you may be eligible to succeed you should contact your Neighbourhood Officer.
+If you think you may be eligible to succeed:

 If no one was living with the tenant and you wish to return the property to us there are things you need to be aware of.